 Apply a refactoring (for example, inline a temporary variable)

 Generate code (for example, introduce a local variable)

 This topic applies to Visual Studio on Windows.
 For Visual Studio for Mac, see Refactoring (Visual Studio for Mac).

 Quick Actions can be applied by using the light bulb or screwdriver icons, or by pressing Ctrl+. when your cursor is on a line of code for which an action is available.
-You'll see an error light bulb if there is a red squiggle indicating an error, and Visual Studio has a fix available for that error.
+You'll see an error light bulb if there's a red squiggle indicating an error and Visual Studio has a fix available for that error.

-For any language, third parties can provide custom diagnostics and suggestions, for example as part of an SDK, and Visual Studio light bulbs light up based on those rules.
+For any language, third parties can provide custom diagnostics and suggestions, for example as part of an SDK, and Visual Studio light bulbs appear based on those rules.

 The icon that appears when a Quick Action is available gives an indication of the type of fix or refactoring that's available.
 The screwdriver icon indicates just that there are actions available to change the code, but you shouldn't necessarily use them.
 The yellow light bulb icon indicates there are actions available that you should do to improve your code.
 The error light bulb icon indicates there's an action available that fixes an error in your code.